Representative families for matroid intersections, with applications to location, packing, and covering problems: Preliminaries

 \begin{proposition}[matroid union, direct sum] The \emph{union}

 of two matroids \(M_1=(U_1,I_1)\) and \(M_2=(U_2,I_2)\) is a matroid.
 If \(U_1\cap U_2=\emptyset\), we write \(M_1\oplus M_2:=M_1\vee M_2\) and call their union \emph{direct sum}. \end{proposition}

 \begin{definition}[uniform, partition, and multicolored matroids] A \emph{uniform matroid of rank~\(r\)} is a matroid~\((U,\I)\) such that \(\I:=\{S\subseteq U\mid |S|\leq r\}\).
 The direct sum of uniform matroids is called \emph{partition matroid}.
-We call the direct sum of uniform matroids of rank one a \emph{multicolored matroid}. \end{definition}

-Partition matroids are useful to model constraints of type ``at most \(k_i\)~items of type~\(i\)'' and thus model both the territorial constraints on facilities as well as the resource constraints on clients sketched in \cref{sec:introduction}.
+We call the direct sum of uniform matroids of rank one a \emph{multicolored matroid}. \end{definition} Partition matroids are useful to model constraints of type ``at most \(k_i\)~items of type~\(i\)''.